 - 7. In the Status Bar area, right-mouse-click on SnapMode and choose [Settings]. - 8.
 In the Drafting Settings dialog box, switch on the Snap and Grid options as shown.

-➤ On your own, exit the Drafting Settings dialog box and reset the status buttons so that only the GRID DISPLAY and Snap mode options are turned ON as shown.
+➤ On your own, exit the Drafting Settings dialog box and reset the status buttons so that only GRID DISPLAY and SNAP MODE are turned ON as shown.

 Using the Line Command